Fixed: Windows Could not Find a Backup for This Computer

 Step 2.
 Click Restore and Select Task in the main console.

 Step 3.
 Select the right backup task and click Next to continue.
 If the backup task you need is not detected, click Back > Select Image File to manually navigate to the backup image location.

 Step 4.
 Tick Restore this system backup and click Next.

 Step 6.
 In the Operation Summary window, do the last check and then click Start Restore to proceed.
 If you are restoring system image to a different computer, it's suggested to tick "Universal Restore" for secure boot.

-*If you’re running Windows Server, please turn to AOMEI Backupper Server edition.
+- If you’re running Windows Server, please turn to AOMEI Backupper Server edition.

 The error “Windows cannot find any backups on this computer” can happen when you make any changes to the system image backup or the backup is saved on network location.
 Also, there are other errors you may encounter, such as system image backup failed, fail to read from shadow volume copy, Windows backup keeps failing, etc. In other words, you may need to constantly find solutions to fix errors that occur.